CovertLab/WholeCellEcoliRelease/environment/README.md

 * pause - pause the simulation clock
 * shutdown - shutdown the simulation

-Some environment.control commands require an [agent shepherd](https://github.com/CovertLab/shepherd), including:
+Some environment.control commands require a shepherd, including:

 * add - ask the shepherd to spawn an agent and add it to an environment
 * remove - ask the shepherd to remove an agent